 2017 - 2019

-Thirteen young public librarians from Algeria, Ghana, Namibia, South Africa, Tanzania, Uganda and Zambia travelled to Eastern Europe (Lithuania and Poland) for an intensive two-week learning programme (14 - 25 August, 2017).
+In August 2017, 13 young public librarians from Algeria, Ghana, Namibia, South Africa, Tanzania, Uganda and Zambia travelled to Eastern Europe (Lithuania and Poland) for an intensive two-week learning programme.
+In Lithuania, they attended a workshop on public library innovation and visited public libraries.
+In Poland, they attended the 2017 IFLA World Library and Information Congress in Wroclaw.

 Ideas for innovative library services